 People support decisions they help to make, and Cornell Cooperative Extension believes strongly in shared leadership through locally elected Boards of Directors and active program development committees.

-Cornell Cooperative Extension of Ontario County is governed by a 15 member Board of Directors that consists of 13 elected community volunteers; 1 voting member appointed by the Ontario County Legislature and a representative from Cornell University.
+Cornell Cooperative Extension of Ontario County is governed by up to 15 member Board of Directors that consists of 13 elected community volunteers; 1 voting member appointed by the Ontario County Legislature and a representative from Cornell University.
 It includes people from towns throughout Ontario County who bring their knowledge of community needs and concerns to the governance of this organization.
 Our board sets policy, hires staff, prioritizes educational programs and works with Extension's educational staff to ensure program effectiveness.

 Program Committees for each of our issue areas guide the direction of the workshops, classes and other services that we offer the residents of Ontario County, and review the effectiveness of our efforts.
 Our programs have evolved over the years to reflect changes in values, ethics, community norms, family structures, mobility and the economy in direct response to this grassroots community involvement.